 “Later this year our cloud game streaming technology, Project xCloud, will come to Game Pass—so you and your friends can stream and play the games you love together on your devices”

 This news in itself might not be that surprising since Microsoft announced that its game-streaming service would be coming to Xbox Game Pass before the turn of the decade, but to be honest, I don’t think anyone expected it to happen quite so soon.
-Right now, Project xCloud is exactly that – a project that’s still in development and being tested by a limited number of...
+Right now, Project xCloud is exactly that – a project that’s still in development and being tested by a limited number of players in certain markets.
+Microsoft does claim that hundreds of...

 Project xCloud was launched just a few months ago in October